This post may contain affiliate links.

 A carafe with orange liquid next to a bottle of orange juice and pomegranate juice

-1. Serve.
+Serve.
 Serve in glasses with ice.
-Garnish as desired (see below for ideas) and add a splash of sparkling water or Prosecco as desired.
+Garnish as desired and add a splash of sparkling water or Prosecco if you’d like.
 ENJOY!

 Make Ahead Tip

 Mix the punch ingredients together up to 6 hours in advance.
 Refrigerate until you’re ready to serve.
-Up to 6 hours in advance, cut any fruit you wish you use for garnish.
+At the same time as you mix the punch, you can also cut any fruit you wish you use for garnish.
 Refrigerate each fruit in a separate airtight storage container.

 Rum Punch Recipe